ofnode/of/README.md

 Run `git clone https://github.com/ofnode/of --depth 1` in a command line or download repository from the Github page by clicking on the "Download ZIP" button.

-To clone examples, open a console, change directory to `of` folder and run `git submodule update --init --recursive`.
+To clone examples, open a console, change directory to `of` folder and run:

+`git submodule update --init --recursive`

 Step 2: Install
 ---------------